luisflarota/luisflarota.github.io/_posts/2020-4-25-Pseudoflow.md

             Graph.add_edge(0, node, const = cap_abs, mult = 1)
 ~~~

 3- The algorithm will **push the flow** from the source to an **ore node** and it will **try to saturate the capacity**.
-Furthermore, it will **push from the waste node to pay waste blocks**.
+Furthermore, it will **push from the waste node to pay for waste blocks**.
 Therefore, as the maximum flow is found, the problem is solved and that will mean that waste blocks were paid.
 The following chart extracted from ['Whittle's paper'](https://www.scielo.br/scielo.php?pid=S0370-44672014000400006&script=sci_arttext){:target="\_blank"} would help you better understand what is written above:

 {% include table.html img1="https://user-images.githubusercontent.com/64980133/109393667-16ce4380-78f1-11eb-95c2-79ff26e7b057.png" description1="Flow going through the graph"%}

 ---

 <h2 id = "s4"> 4.
-Building an Application </h2>
+Building an Application + Features </h2>

 To solve this problem dynamically, and also to make people playing with it, a web application has been created by using [Streamlit](https://streamlit.io/){:target="\_blank"}.

 Features of the Application:
+* You can insert your own block model or play with a default one.
+{% include table.html img1="/images/dact/insertbm.jpg" description1="Uploading a block model file" %}

 * It can <ins>check outliers</ins> after you upload a block model in .csv format.
 If you do not have it, <ins>use a default one.
 We have everything for you!</ins>